UCLALibrary/BuildUCLA/docs/index.md

 ### Who can join?
 * Current undergraduate students in CS, EE or in related fields are encouraged to apply.
 So are students in other departments with some coding experience.
 Participants typically work up to 20 hours per week as library student employees.
+* Experience with the technologies to be used for specific projects (front-ends, databases, etc.) is appreciated but not required -- on-the-job learning is encouraged!
-* In the past, current graduate students also have been involved with specific experimental projects on a part-time or volunteer basis.
+* Current graduate students also can be involved with specific experimental projects on a part-time or volunteer basis.

 ## Contact info: